Sadrita404/Split-Keyboard/README.md

 6) Then we will add the 3d Printed top Plate to the Case and fix it.

-7)After that we will put the 5pin Switches in the PCb gently , to all the Places.
+7) After that we will put the 5pin Switches in the PCb gently , to all the Places.

 8) And then we will add the Key Caps to the Switches.